antronerds/r2-tutorials/docs/Kaplan_Meier.md

 -   R2 supports any type of survival data, such as overall survival and relapse free survival.

--   An often used feature of R2 is the Kaplan Scan, where an optimum survival cut-off is established based on statistical testing instead of for example just taking the average of median.
+-   An often used feature of R2 is the Kaplan Scan (KaplanScan), where an optimum survival cut-off is established based on statistical testing instead of for example just taking the average of median.
 The Kaplan scanner separates the samples of a dataset into two groups based on the gene